 Cluster sampling: Definition, application, advantages and disadvantages

-Cluster sampling is defined as a sampling method where multiple clusters of people are created from a population where they are indicative of homogenous characteristics and have an equal chance of being a part of the sample.
+More precisely, Cluster sampling is defined as a sampling method where multiple clusters of people are created from a population where they are indicative of homogenous characteristics and have an equal chance of being a part of the sample.
 In this sampling method, a simple random sample is created from the different clusters in the population.
 This is a probability sampling procedure.

 cluster samling in statistics

-Types of cluster sampling
+Types of Cluster sampling

 There are three types as following,